MilnerG/ssd1306/README.md

 flushed to the device's display memory and the ImageDraw object is garbage collected.

-Run the demos in the example directory:
+Run the demos in the example directory (Python 2 only):

     $ python examples/demo.py
     $ python examples/sys_info.py